hugo-dc/ewasm-portal/projects.md

 * [PyWebAssembly](https://github.com/poemm/pywebassembly): Implementation of the WebAssembly spec in Python
 * **CppWebAssembly**: C++ implementation of the WebAssembly spec

+## Benchmarking Report

+The benchmarking report will be the culmination of a big undertaking which involved benchmarking and comparing various Wasm engines (interpreters and compilers), EVM engines, optimizing both EVM and Wasm bytecode, measuring metering overhead, etc. The full report is not yet available, however the tools to run these benchmarks and the majority of charts are available [here](https://github.com/ewasm/benchmarking).

 ## Misc

 **Ewasm/Truffle Integration**: `<insert description>`